-This programme has four aims: to help organisations improve their outcomes with septic patients, to share best practice in sepsis management, measurement, education and improvement, to standardise sepsis management across the whole care pathway, and to share outcomes performance
+This programme has four aims: to help organisations improve their outcomes with deteriorating patients, to share best practice in deterioration management, measurement, education and improvement, to standardise deterioration management across the whole care pathway, and to share outcomes performance

-This programme focuses on standardising sepsis management across the whole care pathway throughout the Oxford AHSN region, which includes the use of NEWS2 as a common language across healthcare.
+This programme focuses on standardising deterioration and sepsis management across the whole care pathway throughout the Oxford AHSN region, which includes the use of NEWS2 as a common language across healthcare.

 Sepsis is the number one cause of hospital mortality.
 It is under-recognised, under-estimated and under-treated.
 It is the most expensive admission diagnosis.
 There are over 650,000 admissions to English NHS trusts per year with sepsis infection and around 80,000 deaths.